 Step by step instructions

 Add oatmeal, water, salt, cinnamon, and maple syrup to instant pot.
-Butter (2 tbsp) is optional.
+Butter (2 tablespoon) is optional.
 Stir to combine.

 Close and lock lid.
 Set instant pot to high pressure for a cook time of 8 minutes.
 At the end of the cooking cycle, use a natural release for 10 minutes.
 Release any remaining pressure manually by pressing the steam release valve with the handle end of a wooden spoon.